Kruti0311/DLP/README.md

 Evaluating Arithmetic Expression with Bottom-Up Approach Using SDD

 Objective :
 Develop a program to evaluate arithmetic expressions containing operators using a bottom-up parsing approach and below given Syntax-Directed Definitions (SDD) for semantic evaluation.
-The program will compute the result of the expression by building a parse tree using and will incorporate semantic rules to evaluate sub-expressions during parsing.
+The program will compute the result of the expression by building a parse tree using and will incorporate semantic rules to evaluate sub-expressions during parsing. <br>
 ![image](https://github.com/user-attachments/assets/3b13cdfd-4e16-42c3-abcb-bbbd59f916c6)